 Puget Sound area.
 With this degree, students can further their academic pursuit toward

 a Bachelor degree in LWTech’s Bachelor in Applied Technology in Applied Design, Washington State University's Bachelor of Science in Architectural Studies, or other Bachelor programs throughout

 the United States, or start a career in a growing and highly sought industry.
 This

 degree can also be a key element in eventually earning an architectural license.
 Architectural

 designers are in demand in the King County region, as determined by the Washington State Employment Security Department.

-Due to high industry demand, LWTech is reinstating its Civil Engineering Graphics Associates degree.
-This degree will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
+The Civil Design and Engineering Technology degree will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
 Students will gain hands-on techniques of land surveying, reading and designing construction documents, and permitting regulations.